 Each year Buttle UK gives out over 1,200 grants in Scotland

-As in the rest of the UK, Buttle UK's core activity in Scotland comes in the form of our Chances for Children Grants Programme for basic but crucial items for children and their families as well as funding arts, lesuire, educational and therapeutic activities.
+As in the rest of the UK, Buttle UK's core activity in Scotland comes in the form of our Chances for Children Grants Programme for basic and crucial items for children and their families as well as funding arts, lesuire, educational and therapeutic activities.
 However, we have and continue to collaborate on much more going on across the country:

 Buttle UK has had a number of partnerships with other funders in the country and manages projects with a particular focus on kinship care:

 Cash for Kids